Appeals and mediation

 It's worth remembering that any health and social care provision which educates or trains a child or young person should be specified under ‘Special Education Provision‘ (section F) of the EHC Plan.
 This might include speech or occupational therapies for example.

-See more information about on the IPSEA website.
+See more information about health and social care and EHC plans on the IPSEA website.

 Lodging an appeal